engagebay/restapi/README.md

 The batch size should not exceed 100 contacts per request.
 Multiple bacth requests won't support.
 It throws an error, if already running batch request.

-When using this endpoint, please keep in mind that, in each contact JSON
+When using this endpoint, please keep in mind that in each contact JSON
 - Each field is case sensitive.
 - Please don't pass null value.
 - If you don't know value of field then either don't pass that field or pass empty data to a field.